Centro Universitário da FEI: Achievements

 FEI sponsors a team for Baja SAE, a competition promoted by the Society of Automotive Engineers in which students design and build an off-road vehicle for evaluation.
 FEI won 1st place in the 2004 Midwest Awards and in the 2007 Briggs & Stratton Overall Awards, and again won the B&S Overall in 2008.

 In 2006, an experiment called Effect of Microgravity on Kinetic Properties of Enzymatic Reactions - MEK, carried out by some FEI researchers, was taken aboard the 13th expedition to the International Space Station, in cooperation with the Russian Federal Space Agency and the Brazilian Space Agency.
 The experiments were conducted by the Brazilian astronaut Marcos Pontes.
+The first space mission was carried out on February 6, 2000, during the Lençois Maranhenses Operation in Alcântara, with the project "Immobilization of Lipase by Covalent Bonding on Silica Enhanced with Glutaraldehyde."
+The mission advanced under the guidance of Prof. Adriana Lucarini and student José Angelo Maringoli Limonge.